Cryogenic treatment: Cryogenic machining

-Cryogenic machining is a machining process where the traditional flood lubro-cooling liquid, an emulsion of oil into water is replaced by a jet of either liquid nitrogen (LN2) or pre-compressed carbon dioxide.
+Cryogenic machining is a machining process where the traditional flood lubro-cooling liquid, an emulsion of oil in water, is replaced by a jet of either liquid nitrogen (LN2) or pre-compressed carbon dioxide.

 Cryogenic machining is useful in rough machining operations, in order to increase the tool life.
 It can also be useful to preserve the integrity and quality of the machined surfaces in finish machining operations.
 Cryogenic machining tests have been performed by researchers for several decades, but the actual commercial applications are still limited to very few companies.

 Both cryogenic machining by turning and milling are possible.
 Cryogenic machining is a relatively new technique in machining.
-This concept was applied on various machining processes such as turning, milling, drilling etc. Cryogenic turning technique is generally applied on three major groups of workpiece materials—superalloys, ferrous metals, and viscoelastic polymers/elastomers.
+This concept was applied on various machining processes such as turning, milling, drilling, etc. Cryogenic turning technique is generally applied on three major groups of workpiece materials—superalloys, ferrous metals, and viscoelastic polymers/elastomers.
 The roles of cryogen in machining different materials are unique.